wp-plugins/facebook-comments-for-wordpress/readme.txt

 == Changelog ==

 = 3.0.2.2 =
 * To see what facebook has changed/removed in v2, please read this: http://bit.ly/fbc3_changes.
-Briefly, gone is custom css, dark site, like button.
+Briefly, gone is custom css, dark site, like button, comment counts.
 If you want these, select "v1 only" (the default) on the settings page.
 * IMPORTANT: WRITE DOWN YOUR XID BEFORE INSTALL THIS.
 This should be completely unnecessary, but it's just a wise precaution to take.
 * Added a notice in the plugin settings which displays your XID from 2.1.2 or before.
 * May not work site wide with multisite (previously WordPress MU)